-“Marwari,” said Bethany softly to herself.
-“Apollo was beautiful, he was your horse?” asked Bethany.
+“Marwari,” Bethany repeated, under her breath.
+“Apollo was beautiful.
+He was your horse?” asked Bethany.

 “It’s a long story.
 Let’s discuss it while we eat supper,” said Amir as he began to scoop the butter chicken onto three plates.
 He handed one of the plates to Bethany and he carried the other two to the table.
 “Helene, could you get the water pitcher from the fridge and fill three glasses for us?”

-Helene retrieved the Britta water pitcher from the fridge and poured water into the three glasses that Amir had already placed on the table.
-Amir placed the plate of naan on the table after having microwaved it for a few seconds to warm it.
+Helene retrieved the Brita water pitcher and poured water into the three glasses that Amir had set on the table.
+Then Amir removed the warm plate of naan from the microwave and placed it on the table.

 The three of them sat down at the table, which had already been set with forks and napkins.
-Amir reached for the plate of naan and removed one of the flat breads before passing the plate onto Helene.
+Amir reached for the plate of naan and removed one of the flatbreads before passing it onto Helene.
 He then ripped off a small piece of naan and used it to pick up some of the chicken and then began eating.

 Bethany asked, “You’re not going to use a fork?”

-“I’m eating in the traditional Indian way, but sometimes I use a fork too.
-I set the table with forks because I know that’s what your used to.”
+“I’m eating in the traditional Indian style, but sometimes I use a fork too.
+I set the table with forks because I know that’s what you’re used to.”

 Bethany copied his technique and used a piece of bread to eat the butter chicken.
 “I like eating this way,” she said.

-“Well, I hope you two won’t be offended if I use a fork,” said Helene, smiling.
+“Well, I hope you two won’t be offended if I use a fork.”
+Helene smiled.

 Amir smiled at Helene and then turned his attention to Bethany.
-“Your mother tells me, that you got a job riding horses.
-I used to work on a horse ranch in India,” said Amir.
+“I’m very happy that my good friend Antonia gave you the job at the ranch.
+I used to work on a horse ranch in India.”